KBNLresearch/OpenRefine-Wikibase/README.md

 **KB specific**
 * [kb-test-wikibase-cloud-config.py](kb-test-wikibase-cloud-config.py) is an example configuration file for making a Dockerized Wikibase reconciliation service for https://kbtestwikibase.wikibase.cloud, as described in https://openrefine-wikibase.readthedocs.io/en/latest/install.html#installing-with-docker.
-  * This file must be renamed to *config.py* when used in the actual Docker setup
+  * This file must be renamed to config.py when used in the actual Docker setup
   * This will expose the recon service at http://localhost:8000 (as specified in the *this_host* parameter).
   * This file has been succesfully tested with a service run on a local Windows10 machine.
 See [these two](https://twitter.com/ookgezellig/status/1569720757009403905) [tweets](https://twitter.com/ookgezellig/status/1569732763678277638).
 * For making this work for other WB instances, change *https://kbtestwikibase.wikibase.cloud* into the URL of the specific KB Wikibase you are dealing with, and don't forget to change the *this_host*, *wikibase_name*, the *fallback_image_url* and other relevent parameters accordingly.
+  * [kbga-test-azure-config.py](kbga-test-azure-config.py) is the custom configuration file for http://kbga-wiki-test.westeurope.azurecontainer.io.
+This file must be renamed to config.py when used in the actual Docker setup.

 ## Connecting OpenRefine to a Wikibase instance
 Once you have a working reconciliation service for your Wikibase instance, you can connect OpenRefine to it.
 All you need is a so-called manifest for that instance, which provides some metadata and links required for the connection to work.